vinh107108/amazon-freertos/projects/renesas/rx65n-rsk/e2studio/boot_loader/src/smc_gen/r_sci_rx/readme.txt

 * (RX64M, RX71M) Simultaneous operation of up to 9 channels.
 * (RX130) Simultaneous operation of up to 4 channels.
 * (RX13T) Simultaneous operation of up to 3 channels.
+* (RX140) Simultaneous operation of up to 6 channels.
 * (RX24T) Simultaneous operation of up to 3 channels.
 * (RX24U) Simultaneous operation of up to 6 channels.
 * (RX66T) Simultaneous operation of up to 7 channels